shijiebei2009/RedisDirectory/readme.md

 --------
 *   Supports pool
 *   Supports sharding
-*   Supports cluster(not tested)
+*   Supports cluster（）(not tested)
 *   Storage level distribution

 Usage
 -----

 Make sure you have the RedisDirectory.jar in you class path (Gradle or Maven can help you).
-To use it just please see TestLucene.java
+To use it just please see TestLucene.java, you can set `stop-writes-on-bgsave-error yes` in the redis.windows.conf if it occurs **MISCONF Redis is configured to save RDB snapshots, but is currently not able to persist on disk.
+Commands that may modify the data set are disabled.
+Please check Redis logs for details about the error.
+**

 File is divided into blocks and stored as HASH in redis in binary format that can be loaded on demand.
 You can customise the block size by modifying the DEFAULT_BUFFER_SIZE in config file. *Remember its a 1 time intialization once index is created on a particular size it can't be changed; higher block size causes lower fragmentation*.